Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 Tulane Stats and Trends

-- Tulane has four wins against the spread in 10 games this year.
+- Tulane has played 10 games, with four wins against the spread.

-- The Green Wave have been favored by 5.5 points or more once this season and covered the spread.
+- The Green Wave covered the spread in their only game when favored by 5.5 points or more.

-- Tulane's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Tulane's games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

 - The Green Wave have turned the ball over four more times (20 total) than the Bulls have forced a turnover (16) this season.